bigraph-toolkit-suite/bigraphs.bigraph-framework/README.md

 composite.juxtapose(F).parallelProduct(H);
 ```

+### A User-Friendly API for the Bigraph Ecore Metamodel (BEM)

+- Internally, bigraphs are described by a metamodel based on Ecore.
+  The project can be found in this [GitHub repository](https://github.com/bigraph-toolkit-suite/bigraphs.bigraph-ecore-metamodel).
+- To create concrete bigraphs, a signature must be provided.
+  To do so, this metamodel is extended when creating a new bigraphical signature which is then called "metamodel over a signature" of an abstract bigraph (described by the Ecore model).
+  We say that the signature is mapped to the metamodel over a signature.
+  From that, multiple instance models can be created where the instance bigraph relates to the signature _S_, thus, corresponds to the metamodel over the signature _S_.
+- Extending the metamodel with a signature by hand is time-consuming
+  especially when many models are created.
+The framework allows to create
+  bigraphs dynamically at runtime by letting the user providing a description
+  of the signature.
+The metamodel over a signature is kept in memory and
+  instances can be created from it.
+As a result, the bigraph metamodel must
+  not be touched manually.
+Both the metamodel over a signature and the
+  instance model can be stored on the filesystem.
+- That very metamodel serves only as a data model for the *Bigraph Framework*
+  which provides additional functionality and a user-friendly API for the
+  creation and simulation of bigraphical reactive systems.
+Furthermore, we
+  achieve Separation of concerns: The metamodel itself is implementation-agnostic.
+  The Bigraph Framework adds specific behavior superimposed upon this meta
+  model.
+Meaning, the implementation-specific details are kept out from the metamodel.

 ## Project Configuration

 > See also <a href="#Building-the-Framework-from-Source">Building from Source</a> if you want to build the source by yourself and host them in your Maven local repository.